-Overlooking the importance of SQL Server monitoring tools can result in performance at best and complete downtime at worst.
-Overlooking server monitoring can cause a server to go down and cost organizations a lot of money.
+Overlooking the importance of SQL Server monitoring can result in performance issues at best and complete downtime at worst; it can cause a server to go down and cost organizations a lot of money.

 - Paessler SQL monitoring software PRTG (FREE TRIAL) A network, server, and application monitor that examines monitor Microsoft SQL, Oracle SQL, MySQL, and PostgreSQL performance.

 - SentryOne SQL Sentry (FREE TRIAL) Automated SQL Server monitoring plus query optimization and database improvement tools.

 - Acronis Cyber Protect Cloud (FREE TRIAL) A package aimed at managed service providers that is delivered on a SaaS model and focuses on security for data held on endpoints.

 - Checkmk An infrastructure monitoring system that includes specialized monitors for SQL Server.
 Runs on Linux.

 - dbWatch Database Control A specialized database monitor that offers a unified front end for all of your database instances.
 Runs on Windows, Mac OS, and Linux.